 STEP 1: Go to ‘Applications’ and launch ‘Terminal.’

 STEP 2: Type the following command and hit enter.
-You will have to enter root password to begin installation.
+You will have to enter the root password to begin the installation.

 sudo apt-get install gufw